Chapter 15 - Subject Recruitment and Review of Advertisements

 - Advertisements cannot promise “free medical treatment” when the intent is only to state that subjects will not be charged for taking part in the investigation.

-- Advertisements may state that subjects will be paid, but should not emphasize the payment or the amount to be paid by such means as larger or bold type.
+- Advertisements may state that subjects will be paid, but should not emphasize or differentiate the payment or the amount to be paid by such means as larger or bold type.
 Advertisements aimed at recruitment of children cannot contain the dollar amount of the compensation.